Living With Psoriatic Arthritis

 Physical Activity

 Exercise keeps your joints and tendons loose and limber and helps you reduce inflammation and pain.
 Building up your muscles decreases the workload on your joints.
 Anything that gets your heart pumping and your joints moving will help to lower your risk of developing a comorbid (related) condition.
-(To learn more about the comorbidities related to psoriatic arthritis, request our free quick guide.)
+(To learn more about the comorbidities related to psoriatic arthritis, get your free quick guide.)

 When you set out on an exercise program, you don’t have to aim for Olympic gold.
 If you were active before you had PsA, try to maintain a regimen as close to your old normal as possible.
 If you were inactive, start small.
 In general, people with PsA can enjoy walking, indoor and outdoor cycling, swimming or warm-water exercise, yoga, tai chi, and qigong.
 A physical therapist or a qualified fitness or health professional can help you create an exercise plan that makes sense for you.